TritonDataCenter/rfd/rfd/0071/README.md

 ```

 #### `m-encrypt-metadata-hmac`
-Like `m-encrypt-mac` we store the SHA256 HMAC in base64 for the ciphertext for the HTTP header `m-encrypt-metadata` so that we can verify the authenticity of the header ciphertext.
-Note: This header is not used for AEAD ciphers.
+A cryptographic checksum of the ciphertext for the encrypted headers is stored in this header so that ciphertext can be authenticated.
+This prevents classes of attacks that involve tricky changes to the ciphertext binary file.
+This header will not be used for AEAD ciphers.
+The [hash-based message authentication (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) value will be a SHA256 HMAC value keyed with the encryption key in base64 encoding.
 ```
-m-encrypt-metadata-hmac: (SHA256)XXXXXXXXX
+m-encrypt-metadata-hmac: YTk0ODkwNGYyZjBmNDc5YjhmODE5NzY5NGIzMDE4NGIwZDJlZDFjMWNkMmExZWMwZmI4NWQyOTlhMTkyYTQ0NyAgLQo=

 ```